 Just like PHP, Python is also an open-source language and has a growing community of users which make sure the code is constantly being improved.
 Similarly to PHP, Python uses extensive support libraries which make the life of developers much more accessible (e.g., in unit-testing or image manipulation) and significantly speed up the development process.

 Due to its straightforward syntax that resembles the English language, Python is currently most often recommended to those who are just starting their adventure with programming.
 Python’s clean and straightforward syntax allows also for easy database arrangement.

 Python also offers a range of frameworks, with examples of Django and Flask as most commonly used, and their number is growing as Python is being introduced to more projects.

-As with any programming language, it needs to be chosen taking into consideration the project’s specific needs, as well as the experience and personal preferences of the developer (provided he or she has any say in choosing the technology utilized in the commercial project).
+As with any programming language, it needs to be chosen to take into consideration the project’s specific needs, as well as the experience and personal preferences of the developer (provided he or she has any say in choosing the technology utilized in the commercial project).
 Both PHP and Python will probably stay widely relevant, at least in the nearest future.